rokker1/ms-graphrag-neo4j/README.md

 The implementation uses OpenAI's models for text processing and Neo4j's powerful graph capabilities including the Graph Data Science (GDS) library.

+> **⚠️ IMPORTANT NOTE**: This repository is experimental and provided as-is.
+The current implementation lacks optimizations for larger graphs, which may lead to exceptions or performance issues when processing substantial amounts of data.
+Use with caution in production environments and consider implementing additional error handling and optimization for large-scale deployments.

 ## Features

 - **Entity and Relationship Extraction**: Extract structured information from unstructured text using LLMs